Zioq/Algorithms-and-Data-Structures-With-Python/20.Stacks and Queues/README.md

 A stack is a data structure that stores items in an Last-In/First-Out manner.
 This is frequently referred to as LIFO.
 This is in contrast to a queue, which stores items in a First-In/First-Out (FIFO) manner.

 The stack is very similar to Linked lists.
-It just vertically listed list.
+It just a vertically listed list.
 ![alt text](https://github.com/Zioq/Algorithms-and-Data-Structures-With-Python/blob/master/20.Stacks%20and%20Queues/img/stack.png)

 The difference with Linked List is that the stack does not have a 'Tail' node.
 Because in the stack, we don't have to track Tail Node in the stack.